Vibration: Free vibration with damping

-When a "viscous" damper is added to the model this outputs a force that is proportional to the velocity of the mass.
-The damping is called viscous because it models the effects of a fluid within an object.
+When a dashpot is added, this models sources of damping by generating a force that is proportional to the velocity of the mass.
 The proportionality constant c is called the damping coefficient and has units of Force over velocity (lbf⋅s/in or N⋅s/m).

 Summing the forces on the mass results in the following ordinary differential equation:

 The solution to this equation depends on the amount of damping.
 If the damping is small enough, the system still vibrates—but eventually, over time, stops vibrating.
 This case is called underdamping, which is important in vibration analysis.
 If damping is increased just to the point where the system no longer oscillates, the system has reached the point of critical damping.
 If the damping is increased past critical damping, the system is overdamped.
 The value that the damping coefficient must reach for critical damping in the mass-spring-damper model is:

-To characterize the amount of damping in a system a ratio called the damping ratio (also known as damping factor and % critical damping) is used.
-This damping ratio is just a ratio of the actual damping over the amount of damping required to reach critical damping.
+The damping ratio is used to characterize the amount of damping in a system.
+This is a ratio of the actual damping over the amount of damping required to reach critical damping.
 The formula for the damping ratio ($\zeta$) of the mass-spring-damper model is:

 For example, metal structures (e.g., airplane fuselages, engine crankshafts) have damping factors less than 0.05, while automotive suspensions are in the range of 0.2–0.3.
 The solution to the underdamped system for the mass-spring-damper model is the following:

 The value of X, the initial magnitude, and $\phi,$ the phase shift, are determined by the amount the spring is stretched.
 The formulas for these values can be found in the references.